 Seeking lawful permanent residency in the United States involves an overwhelming number of steps to follow and a variety of forms to fill out.
 An applicant may seek to expedite the Oak Brook family visa application tracking process by consulting with a skilled family immigration attorney who can provide legal insight and aggressive representation in cases where an application is denied.

 The success of obtaining a green card through family first depends on the relationship between the applicant and the U.S. citizen.
 However, another crucial factor that determines the length of the process, as stated by the U.S. Citizenship and Immigration Services (USCIS), involves being placed in family “preference immigrant” categories such as:

 The order of priority may singlehandedly determine the waiting time one must endure to receive a response from the USCIS.

 Other eligible categories of green cards through U.S. residents include:

 Each year, the United States government allocates a designated number of immigrant visas in each of the preferred categories.
 The government follows its fiscal year, which starts and ends in the month of October.
 A common issue with this system is that it may affect the relative seeking residency due to a lack of visas for one’s category.
-If you need more help understanding how preference categories relate to family visa applications, our skilled attorneys in Oak Brook are here to help.
+If you need more help applying, tracking, or understanding how preference categories relate to family visa applications, our skilled attorneys in Oak Brook are here for you.